2008 Acura TSX - Powertrain

 The SportShift transmission can be operated in two different modes: fully automatic or with driver-selected ratios.
 In automatic mode, its Grade Logic Control System provides smart ratio selection regardless road gradient.
 With sensors that monitor throttle position, vehicle speed and acceleration/deceleration, the system compares these parameters with a map stored in the transmission computer.
 Based on this information, the system can determine if the vehicle is on an incline and adjusts the shift schedule for improved climbing power or downhill engine braking.

-To switch SportShift to the manual mode, the driver simply moves the selector lever to a special gate to the left of the "Drive" position.
+To switch SportShift to the manual mode, the driver simply moves the selector lever to a special gate located to the left of the normal "Drive" position.
 When in manual mode, a forward push of the lever selects a higher gear and a rearward pull selects a lower gear.
-An LED display between the tachometer and speedometer indicates which of the five available gears is in use.
+An LED display located between the tachometer and speedometer indicates which of the gears is in use.

 Shift logic is unique in manual mode, with firmer, faster gear change programming that has a feel similar to that of a manual gearbox.
 Built-in safety override features make SportShift smarter than any conventional manual transmission, however.
 Under acceleration, the transmission will hold the selected ratio until commanded to upshift.
 If the driver doesn't make the upshift in time, the engine ECU will cut off the fuel flow to prevent the engine from over-revving.
 If the high-rpm condition continues for an extended period even after the fuel is cut (as might be possible on a steep downhill) the transmission will upshift automatically to preclude engine damage.
-Another important safety feature: The logic will not allow a downshift that would cause the engine to over-rev if the driver selects too low of a gear ratio.
-To preclude the vehicle starting from a stop in a high gear if the driver inadvertently forgets to downshift, the transmission automatically downshifts as the car decelerates to a complete stop.
+Furthermore, shift logic will not allow a downshift that would cause the engine to over-rev if the driver selects too low of a gear ratio.
+To avoid the TSX from starting from a stop in a high gear if the driver inadvertently forgets to downshift, the transmission automatically downshifts as the car decelerates to a complete stop.

 To accommodate the high-revving engine's horsepower and torque output, a heavy-duty torque converter is used and the countershaft is constructed of high-strength material.
 To boost efficiency, the transmission has a low-friction clutch and a special super-thin torque converter.
 The thin torque converter results in a compact transmission unit.
 Other space saving measures includes a double-row idle gear and a tightly packaged second-gear clutch.